jjziets/vasttools/README.md

 ***I am open to offers for assistance in deployment on vast and continued support.*** Find me on Discord Etherion#0700

 The aim is to set up a list of tools that can be used with Vastai.
 The tools are free to use, modify and distribute.
-If you find this useful and wish to donate, you can send your donations to the following wallets.
+If you find this helpful and would like to donate, you can send your donations to the following wallets.

 BTC 15qkQSYXP2BvpqJkbj2qsNFb6nd7FyVcou